thaines/orogram/readme.md

 ## Contents

-* `RegOrogram` - An orogram with regularly spaced bins, much the same as your typical histogram.
+* `RegOrogram` — An orogram with regularly spaced bins, much the same as your typical histogram.
 Feature rich — has everything you would expect of a 1D density estimate.
+Designed with data capture in mind.
+* `Orogram` — An orogram with irregularly spaced bins.
+Reasonable set of features, but immutable and hence not for data capture.
+Simpler data structures so typically faster than `RegOrogram`.
+Otherwise does its best to match the `RegOrogram` feature set.